Table of Contents

 6. Philippine Scops Owl

-The Philippine Scops Owl is a small nocturnal bird species endemic to the Philippines, known for its distinctive heart-shaped face and eerie calls.
-These owls are expert hunters, feeding on insects, small mammals, and reptiles under the cover of darkness.
+A small nocturnal owl endemic to the Philippines, known for its distinctive ear tufts and intense yellow eyes.
+These expert hunters feed on insects, small mammals, and reptiles under the cover of darkness.
 Due to deforestation and habitat destruction, Philippine Scops Owls are facing population declines.
-Protection measures include establishing protected areas, conducting surveys to monitor their populations, and raising awareness about the importance of conserving their habitat.
+Best found by spotlight after dark in remaining primary forest.

 7. Luzon Bleeding-heart

-The Luzon Bleeding-heart is a unique and elusive dove species endemic to the island of Luzon in the Philippines.
-It is named for the splash of red color on its breast resembling a bleeding heart.
-These shy birds inhabit dense forests, where they forage for seeds, fruits, and insects on the forest floor.
-Habitat loss and hunting for the pet trade are major threats to the survival of the Luzon Bleeding-heart.
-Conservation programs focus on protecting their dwindling habitats, conducting research on their ecology, and engaging local communities in conservation efforts.
+A unique and elusive ground dove endemic to Luzon, named for the vivid blood-red splash on its white breast that resembles a bleeding heart.
+These shy birds inhabit dense forest floors, foraging for seeds, fruits, and insects.
+Habitat loss and hunting for the pet trade are major threats.
+Conservation programs focus on protecting remaining forest habitat.

 8. Coleto